Topics

 Human Reproduction

-STDs or Venereal Diseases (VDs) are reproductive tract infections (RTI) which are transmitted from one human being to another through sexual intimacy.
-Of these, HIV-AIDS, and Hepatitis B are also transmitted through Sharing surgical instruments, injection needles, transfusion of blood, and congenitally transferred from mother to foetus via placenta or milk.
+STDs or Venereal Diseases (VDs) are reproductive tract infections (RTI) that are transmitted from one human being to another through sexual intimacy.
+Of these, HIV/AIDS and Hepatitis B are also transmitted through sharing surgical instruments, injection needles, transfusion of blood, and congenitally transferred from mother to foetus via placenta or milk.

 Except for AIDS, Hepatitis B, and Genital Herpes, all other STDs are completely curable if detected and treated early.
 In women, they are often asymptomatic and remain undetected for long.
 Delay in reporting can lead to Pelvic Inflammatory Diseases (PID), and abortion.
 Still birth, ectopic pregnancy, infertility, and even cancer of the reproductive tract.
 Incidence of STDs is especially high in the age group of 15-24 years.